Hardin County Vehicle Impound Guide

 After Retrieval

-• Inspect the vehicle immediately before leaving the lot: Carefully inspect your vehicle for any damage that may have occurred while it was in the impound lot.
+• Inspect the vehicle immediately before leaving the lot: Carefully examine the vehicle for any signs of damage that may have occurred while it was impounded.

 • Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of any damage in writing before you leave the premises.
-This will help you file a claim if necessary.
+Obtain a signed copy of the damage report for your records.

 Frequently Asked Questions